albohlabs/awesome-haskell/README.md

 ## Testing

+- [An example of state-based testing in Haskell](https://blog.ploeh.dk/2019/03/11/an-example-of-state-based-testing-in-haskell/) - ... with the State monad
 - [Mocking Effects using Constraints and Phantom Data Kinds](https://chrispenner.ca/posts/mock-effects-with-data-kinds) - writing multiple 'interpreters' for your monad stacks using mtl-style constraints

 ## Libraries